mateuschmitz/toggling-service/README.md

 # Toggling Service

 A lightweight feature toggle service.
-Toggling Service is designed to be simple and scalable.
+Toggling Service is designed to be simple.